axiom-data-science/modflow2netcdf/README.md

-# Modflow2NetCDF
+# Netcdf_cmdline

 ### Version 1.0.0

 ## Introduction

-Modflow2NetCDF is a tool for exporting geographic model data and results from MODFLOW projects to NetCDF format.
-Modflow2NetCDF exports a MODFLOW project's model grid along with model cell elevation and location.
+Netcdf_cmdline is a command line interface to flopy's netcdf export feature.
+Netcdf_cmdline is used to export geographic model data and results from MODFLOW projects to NetCDF format.
+Netcdf_cmdline uses flopy to export a MODFLOW project's model grid along with model cell elevation and location.
 The geographic location and elevation of each model cell is calculated based on the model grid and additional information supplied in a configuration file.
-Model output data is exported for each cell from the head and cell budget files.
+Model input and output data are exported for each cell from the modflow input and output files.

-Modflow2NetCDF uses the Flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by Flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.
+Netcdf_cmdline uses the Flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by Flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.

 ## Installation

-Modflow2NetCDF requires Python 2.7 or higher.
-In addition, the following python libraries need to be installed prior to installation of Modflow2NetCDF.
+Netcdf_cmdline requires Python 2.7 or higher.
+In addition, the following python libraries need to be installed prior to using netcdf_cmdline.
 Operating system specific installation instructions are available below.
   * pyproj
-  * pygc
   * NumPy
-  * SciPy
-  * matplotlib
   * HDF5
   * netCDF4
   * flopy